ericksonsrepo/oci-dev/Class-Of-HOL-01/README.md

-# Lab 1 - Class of SE Event
+# Rotary Lab

-Lab for specific Class of SE Event.
 Introductory four section hands on lab to accompany lecture for OCI technical introduction module.

 [HOL 1 - Section 1](./Class-Of-Lab-01.md) - Login and find your compartment